Course page PDF

 4-queens as local search

-• Neighbours: (A) move one queen within its column.
-(B) swap rows of two queens.
+• Neighbours: (A) move one queen in its column; (B) swap two queens' rows.

 • Cost: number of attacking pairs.